Get involved to help wildlife

 Posted on

-Back in 1971 on 2 February, the Convention on Wetlands was adopted in the Iranian city of Ramsar which sits on the shores of the Caspian Sea
+The 2nd February is World Wetlands Day.
+The day aims to raise awareness about wetlands, and it marks the anniversary of the Convention on Wetlands, which was adopted as an international treaty back in 1971.
+Back in 1971 on 2 February, the Convention on Wetlands was adopted in the Iranian city of Ramsar which sits on the shores of the Caspian Sea.

-Where are wetlands?
+What are wetlands?

 Wetlands cover areas such as shores, estuaries, mudflats, floodplains, coastal marshes, local ponds, the bog and pond in your garden, mangrove swamps, seagrass beds, and rivers.
 They cover a very small of the earth’s surface – and yet they are one of the most important habitats on our planet.
 WWT has lots of information about these areas - you can click to see it here.

 "If rainforests are the lungs of the planet, then wetlands are the lifeblood.
 As much as we need air to breathe, we need water to live.
 The conservation of our wetlands is essential to all life on earth.”
-WWT

 Why wetlands matter to people: